CrewNestCrewNest

 Lawn Care Cost Per Square Foot

 For consistent pricing, many lawn care professionals use per-square-foot rates.
-Here are the 2026 averages by service:
+Here are typical per-square-foot ranges by service:

 Service$/Sq Ft10,000 sq ft ExampleFrequency